Lower cost! Make your own original bias tape with your favorite fabric!

 Moreover, the unraveled threads get in the way when it comes time to use the bias.

-Moreover, the finished bias will not stretch to accommodate the angled curves of the fabric.
+Also, the finished bias will not stretch to fit the angled curves of the fabric.

-The fabric is most stable and stretchable when it is cut at 45 degrees, so the products on the market are also made by cutting at 45 degrees.
+The fabric is most stable and stretchable when cut at 45 degrees, so products on the market are also made by cutting at this angle.

-However, when using knit fabrics, they can be cut horizontally because they stretch
+However, when using knit fabrics, they can be cut horizontally because they already stretch.

-Align the right side of the fabric and sew the red dotted line.
+Align the right side of the fabric and sew along the red dotted line.

-Too much seam allowance (S/A) will affect the finished product, so 7 to 8 mm is sufficient.
+Too much seam allowance (S/A) will affect the finished product, so 7 to 8 mm is enough.

 Reverse stitch is not required when sewing the bias together.

-If you reverse stitch, the overlapping threads will be stiff and the surface of the bias tape will not be clean.
+If you reverse stitch, the overlapping threads will become stiff and the surface of the bias tape will not look smooth.

-Cut out the unnecessary parts with fabric scissors.
+Cut off the unwanted part with fabric scissors.

-Use a tape maker to iron on the shape.
+Use a tape maker to iron the shape.

 It is difficult to get a uniform width of bias tape when you are not used to it, but iron slowly so that there are no gaps in the folded part as shown in the photo.